v-espitalier/reproduced_papers/fock_state_expressivity/q_gaussian_kernel/README.md

 - **Circuit architecture**: Different interferometer designs show varying approximation capabilities
 - **Photon number**: Circuits with more photons have a tendency for better fits on Gaussians with smaller standard deviation
 - **Training dynamics**: Quantum kernel learning presents unique optimization challenges compared to classical methods
-- **Approximation accuracy**: Our Gaussian kernel fits are less accurate than those presented in the reference paper, indicating that further investigation is needed
+- **Approximation accuracy**: Our Gaussian kernel fits are less accurate than those presented in the reference paper

 ## Files Structure